-2.1 Flavor Alignment and CP Quasi-Conservation
+2.1 Flavor alignment and CP quasi-conservation

-The Wilson coefficients c{uW} and c{dW} are flavorful, i.e. they have spurious transformations under the global flavor symmetry of the Yukawa-less SM Lagrangian, $U(3)^5 = \otimes{\psi} U(3){\psi}$, that acts on the fermion fields flavor space.
+The Wilson coefficients $c{uW}$ and $c{dW}$ are flavorful, i.e. they have spurious transformations under the global flavor symmetry of the Yukawa-less SM Lagrangian, $U(3)^5 = \otimes{\psi} U(3){\psi}$ , that acts on the fermion fields flavor space.
 Succinctly, each fermion gauge multiplet transforms independently as a fundamental of the associated SU(3) and is the only field in the SM carrying the associated U(1) charge.
-This flavor symmetry is broken down to its baryon and lepton numbers subgroups $U(1)B \times U(1)e \times U(1)\mu \times U(1)\tau$ by the SM Yukawas (and to various subgroups by the SMEFT Wilson coefficients), but it can be formally extended to the full SM+dipole Lagrangian, provided the different coupling constants transform as depicted in Tab.
-1 (ignoring the abelian factors for conciseness).
+This flavor symmetry is broken down to its baryon and lepton numbers subgroups $U(1)B \times U(1)e \times U(1)\mu \times U(1)\tau$ by the SM Yukawas (and to various subgroups by the SMEFT Wilson coefficients), but it can be formally extended to the full SM+dipole Lagrangian, provided the different coupling constants transform as depicted in table 1 (ignoring the abelian factors for conciseness).
 There, we also included the transformations of the SM Yukawas, appearing as follows in the Yukawa sector of the SM,